- Notice Boards implement dependencies between jobs and between workflows.

 Dependencies for delayed Order Execution

-This scenario starts from the above calendar based dependency and handles delayed execution of orders:
+This scenario starts from the calendar based dependency described above and handles delayed execution of orders:

 - If Order 1 and Order 2 are scheduled for Day 1 but Order 1 cannot proceed in Workflow 1 and remains e.g. in a FAILED or SUSPENDED state for a period longer than Day 1 then Order 2 will wait for Day 2, Day 3 etc. until Order 1 posts the required Notice 1.